-Some people who have power in the food world have it literally — the power to make laws, disrupt the marketplace, control supply chains.
+Some who have power in the food world have it literally — the power to make laws, disrupt the marketplace, control supply chains.
 Others exercise it in more subtle ways: They are the watchdogs, the inspirers, the facilitators.

-Some of our most powerful people are agribusiness moguls or CEOs of major food processing and distribution concerns; some are elected or appointed officials who concern themselves with the economics and the safety of our food supply; some are celebrity chefs and other public figures who start trends and speak up for what they believe.
+Some of our most powerful people are agribusiness moguls or CEOs of major food processing and distribution concerns; some are elected or appointed officials who concern themselves with the economics and the safety of our food supply; some are celebrity chefs and other public figures who start trends and speak up for what they believe in.

 Power is a difficult thing to quantify, of course.
 It can't be judged — not solely, anyway — by number of employees, annual income, or Facebook likes.
 And it certainly can't be decreed by public relations departments.
-(Margaret Thatcher, no slouch in the power department herself, once famously said that "Being powerful is like being a lady…if you have to tell people you are, you aren't.")
+(Margaret Thatcher, no slouch in the power department herself, once famously said, "Being powerful is like being a lady…if you have to tell people you are, you aren't.")

 How, then, did we come up with this list?
 The first few years we published our ranking, our editors did extensive research, reading news stories, annual reports, and editorial analyses, and consulting with experts in the various fields we cover.
 Then we shuffled the rankings according to strenuous and sometimes contentious editorial discussion.